 Root Canal Retreatment

-Occasionally a tooth treated with a root canal may not heal as expected after treatment.
+Occasionally a tooth treated with a root canal therapy has not healed as expected after treatment.

-There can be variety of reasons a tooth may not fully heal, such as:
+There can be a variety of reasons a tooth may not fully heal, such as:

-Following root canal retreatment, you will need to return to your general dentist who will either repair the existing restoration or replace it with a new one.
-We recommend this take place 2 to 4 weeks following the procedure.
+Following root canal retreatment, you will need to return to your general dentist, who will either repair the existing restoration or replace it with a new one.
+We recommend this take place 1 to 3 weeks following the procedure.